 Growing up poor in the American south made introspection a natural subject.
-Today, Christian Freet is developing the connection between personality and his past in Louisiana, condensing recent self-awareness into imagery and literature.
+Today, Christian Freet is developing the connection between personality and his past, condensing recent self-awareness into imagery, literature, video, and performance.

-Throughout development of her photographic interests in self-portraiture, lifestyle photography, and documentary photography, Myesha Callahan Freet has focused on the deeply personal, deriving from her mischaracterization by those around her.
+Throughout development of her artistic practice including photography, painting, literature, and sculpture, Myesha Callahan Freet has focused on the deeply personal, deriving from her mischaracterization by those around her.

 For a long time I have been aware that we all color our observations, often to subconsciously protect what we believe to be true.
 Before now I had never sought to understand how my mind does this.

 July 24, 2021•3 min read

 The advent of open-mindedness was a revelation to me — that simple change in perspective is the reason I found friendship and love since then.

 July 17, 2021•2 min read

 According to the way I used to think, I should have some kind of emotional connection to the place where I grew up.
 But I do not.